GaloisInc/macaw/README.md

-The main algorithm implemented so far is a code discovery procedure which will discover reachable code in the binary given one or more entry points such as _start, or the current symbols.
+The main algorithm implemented so far is a code discovery procedure which will discover reachable code in the binary given one or more entry points such as `_start` or the current symbols.

 The core libraries are: